asim-rehman/android-crimemap/README.md

 This app uses API from police.uk https://data.police.uk/docs/

-This project was part of a module i studied at university, it's here for reference for students/lecturers or anyone else.
+This project was part of a module I studied at university, it's here for reference for students/lecturers or anyone else.

 <h3>INSTRUCTIONS</h3>